• Skip to primary navigation

 for chic entertaining, serve mini stacks separately in individual ceramic dishes.

-Family-Tested Tips for a Juicy Tian
+Family Tips for a Juicy Tian

 I often pre-cook the onions and garlic in olive oil before layering, which makes it extra juicy.
-But, after years of making tians, I often skip that step and scatter copped garlic directly in the dish, then pack the sliced vegetables tightly on top.
+But, after years of making tians, I often skip that step and scatter chopped garlic directly in the dish, then pack the sliced vegetables tightly on top.

 • Oven roasted tomatoes with mozzarella

-• Stuffed Zucchini with ricotta
+• Stuffed courgettes with ricotta

 • Slow roasted tomatoes with herbs and garlic (tomates à la Provençale).

-Tian de Légumes - Provençal Roasted Vegetable Bake
+French Tian de Légumes (Provençal Vegetable Bake)

 Jill Colonna